yaoyao-liu/meta-transfer-learning/README.md

 Mini-ImageNet dataset was proposed by [Vinyals et al.](http://papers.nips.cc/paper/6385-matching-networks-for-one-shot-learning.pdf) for few-shot learning evaluation.
 Its complexity is high due to the use of ImageNet images but requires fewer resources and infrastructure than running on the full [ImageNet dataset](https://arxiv.org/pdf/1409.0575.pdf).
 In total, there are 100 classes with 600 samples of 84×84 color images per class.
 These 100 classes are divided into 64, 16, and 20 classes respectively for sampling tasks for meta-training, meta-validation, and meta-test.

-To generate this dataset, your may use the repo [miniImageNet Tools](https://github.com/y2l/mini-imagenet-tools).
+To generate this dataset, you may use the repo [miniImageNet Tools](https://github.com/y2l/mini-imagenet-tools).

 ### FC100